- POZENA

 Persian, also known as Farsi, is one of the world’s oldest languages still in use today.
 It belongs to the Indo-Iranian branch of the Indo-European family of languages, making it a distant cousin of English and most other European languages.
 The language is primarily spoken in Iran, Afghanistan, and Tajikistan, and it has a significant number of speakers in other surrounding countries and diaspora communities worldwide.
 The total number of Persian speakers is estimated to be over 110 million.

 Today, the modern standard form of Persian used in Iran is known as Farsi.
-Meanwhile, in Afghanistan, the language known as Dari, serves as one of the two official languages.
+Meanwhile, in Afghanistan, the language known as Dari is one of the two official languages.
 Tajikistan, another Persian-speaking country, refers to the language as Tajik.
-These variations have slight differences in pronunciation, vocabulary, and grammar, yet they remain mutually intelligible.
+These variations have slight pronunciation, vocabulary, and grammar differences, yet they remain mutually intelligible.

-Persian has notably influenced other languages in its vicinity, including Turkish, Kurdish, Armenian, Georgian, and Urdu.
+Persian has notably influenced other languages, including Turkish, Kurdish, Armenian, Georgian, and Urdu.
 It also contributed to the literary and administrative lexicons of many Asian languages during the height of the Persian Empire and subsequent Islamic Golden Age.

 Another fascinating aspect of Persian is its script.
 It uses a modified version of the Arabic alphabet, adding four letters.
 It is written from right to left.
-However, Persian is not a Semitic language unlike Arabic, and their grammatical structures are quite different.
+However, unlike Arabic, Persian is not a Semitic language, and its grammatical structures are quite different.

 Overall, Persian is a language steeped in history and culture.
 Despite the geopolitical tensions of recent years, the language's rich literature, combined with the warmth and hospitality of Persian-speaking people, continue to draw students and scholars to its study.
 Understanding Persian opens doors to a vibrant culture and a critical world region.